This post may contain affiliate links.

 - These can be frozen, see my tips above.

-- You can omit the creamer and use milk instead.
+- You can omit the milk and use your favorite coffee creamer instead.

 - The cream cheese filling is optional, but highly recommended.